zavalab/PlasmoExamples/README.md

  2
  3
 ```
 The output should return the worker ids of the newly added workers.
-It may also show some deprecation warnings since we're using an older version of `MPIClusterManagers.jl`.
+It may also show some deprecation warnings since it is using an older version of `MPIClusterManagers.jl`.
-We have found that most issues that arise with the `MPIClusterManagers` have to do with workers finding the wrong mpi libraries, or forgetting to rebuild the Julia interface.
+We have found that most issues that arise with the `MPIClusterManagers.jl` have to do with workers finding the wrong mpi libraries, or forgetting to rebuild the Julia interface.

 ## Running the Example Scripts
 The example scripts can be run from a shell with the following command in the `PlasmoExamples` directory: